dgosling/RoR2-Samus/README.md

 ## Known Issues
 - Missiles' projectile ghost sometimes fall down, but they still fire and hit enemies
 - Charged beam will sometimes not register hitting enemy - improved
+- Default autofire binding won't set and spam errors on first launch after enabling the option, Either bind it or restart the game after launching to fix

 ## Special Thanks
 - Rob for Paladin mod source code